Derry

-Derry, (Note: Doire /ga/ or Doire Cholmcille; Derrie) officially Londonderry, (Note: English pronunciation: /ˈlʌndəndɛri/; Lunnonderrie) is the second-largest city in Northern Ireland, and the fifth-largest on the island of Ireland.
+Derry, (Note: Doire /ga/ or Doire Cholmcille; Derrie.) officially Londonderry, (Note: English pronunciation: /ˈlʌndəndɛri/ LUN-dən-derr-ee; Lunnonderrie.) is a cathedral city in Northern Ireland.
 Located in County Londonderry, the city now covers both banks of the River Foyle.
-Cityside and the old walled city being on the west bank and Waterside on the east, with two road bridges and one footbridge crossing the river in-between.
+Cityside and the old walled city are on the west bank and Waterside is on the east, with two road bridges and one footbridge crossing the river in between.

-The population of the city was 85,279 in the 2021 census, while the Derry Urban Area had a population of 105,066 in 2011.
+The population of the city was 85,279 in the 2021 census, making it the second-largest city in Northern Ireland after Belfast.
+The Derry Urban Area had a population of 105,066 in 2011.
 The district administered by Derry City and Strabane District Council contains both Londonderry Port and City of Derry Airport.
 Derry is close to the border with County Donegal, with which it has had a close link for many centuries.
-The person traditionally seen as the founder of the original Derry is Saint Colmcille, a holy man from Tír Chonaill, the old name for almost all of modern County Donegal, of which the west bank of the Foyle was a part before 1610.
+The person traditionally seen as the founder of the original Derry is Saint Colmcille, a holy man from Tír Chonaill, the old name for almost all of modern County Donegal, of which the west bank of the Foyle was part before 1610.

 In 2013, Derry was the inaugural UK City of Culture, having been awarded the title in 2010.